-The National Center for Homeless Education operates the U.S. Department of Education's technical assistance and information center for the federal Education for Homeless Children and Youth (EHCY) Program.
+National Center for Homeless Education operates the U.S. Department of Education's technical assistance and information center for the federal Education for Homeless Children and Youth (EHCY) Program.

-Your school-age children may qualify for certain rights and protections under the federal McKinney-Vento Act.
+If your family meets the eligibility criteria, your school-age children may qualify for certain rights and protections under the federal McKinney-Vento Act.

 Your eligible children have the right to: